iaderdor/dotfiles/README.md

 Here we go with the typical things I'd want to add to my dotfiles:

- - Work on moving all configuration files to `.conf` folder.
+ - [] Work on moving all configuration files to `.conf` folder.
- - Bootstrapping the installation of packages I need.
+ - [x] Bootstrapping the installation of the dotfiles.
- - Solving the issues with the magic triangles of tmux changing colors.
+ - [] Solving the issues with the magic triangles of tmux changing colors.
- - Add icons to the repo.
+ - [] Add icons to the repo.

 ## Licence